 This is how you behave when you believe something at your core.

 Al Frank, a relentless bargain hunter who believed in a diversified portfolio of undervalued stocks, began delivering his message in four pages, double-spaced, and just 100 copies.

 His core belief came to life.
 Readers became subscribers, subscribers became callers, and gradually those callers, family, and friends asked Al to manage their portfolios

 For ten years of growth, all is well.
-The firm has grown to just under 20 employees and hires a Computer Science student from the University of California to assist in automating the office.
+The firm has grown to just under 20 employees and hires a Computer Science student from the University of Southern California to assist in automating the office.
 John Buckingham was previously employed as a cold caller by a broker, where he would ride his bike 4 miles to work and keep his dress shirt and tie in his backpack.
 After John realized that cold calling was not his calling, the broker referred John to Al Frank and associates where he made $8 per hour learning about stock analysis and portfolio management, in addition to accounting and subscriptions.

 Then unsettling news erupts.
 Monday begins with a market crash in Hong Kong.
 Panic spreads and devastates European markets.
 U.S. markets open and lose 22% of their value.
 The date is October 19, 1987 – Black Monday.

 Pandemonium sets in.
 Phones ringing and ringing.
 The same message with every call: “Sell-sell-sell.”
 Overwhelmed by calls, Al Frank shouts, “John, get on the phone and calm these people down!”

 As the market slowly recovers, Al discovers John has a natural talent for investing.
 On the side, John’s trips to Vegas and penchant for mathematics get him interested in turning a small sum into a large sum, in Black Scholes analytics, and in options.
 He begins to invest in that which he believes is mis-priced.
 He starts focusing his IT skills on investing and writing programs to find bargain stocks with better speed and precision.